gis3w/resources/README.md

 * [Free For Web](https://github.com/ripienaar/free-for-dev) - This is list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers
 * [Awesome](https://github.com/sindresorhus/awesome) - A curated list of awesome lists
 * [git:logs](http://www.gitlogs.com/resource-guides) - The definitive list of resources & topics you need to know.
 This list is updated in realtime and uses the Github API to find all the latest most influential resources.
+* [Vanilla](http://www.vanillalist.com/) - The Vanilla Javascript Repository.
+Coz' sometimes you feel guilty for using jQuery.

 ## DevTools
 *Usefull dev tools utilities*